 Another potential drawback of fat tires in mountain biking is the additional weight that they can add to a bike.
 Since wider tires are going to be heavier than narrower ones, riders will need to be prepared to deal with the added weight when navigating trails and obstacles.
 For riders who are looking to focus on speed or agility, or who are simply looking to minimize the amount of weight they carry with them on a ride, the added weight of wider tires can be a significant drawback.

-You may also like: How to Replace Your Mountain Bike Headset Like a Pro
+You may also like: Expert Tips: How to Maintain Your Mountain Bike for Optimal Performance

 Choosing the Right Tire Width for your Mountain Bike: Factors to Consider